 As we help our children to prepare for nursery school or playgroup in September, they become increasingly more independent and they learn about the days of the week, colours, numbers, seasons, the world around us and much, much more…

-Playstation caters for 16 children on a ratio of 1:8 staff:child.
+Our after nursery school setting is located in the Ormeau Park and provides wrap around care for 22 children with a staff:child ratio of 1:8.
 Our emphasis is very much on play and fun.
-After collecting children from local nursery schools and playgroups we offer rest, relaxation and soothing activitites e.g. art, cookery, opportunities for free play.
+After collecting children from local nursery schools and playgroups (we currently collect from: Rosetta, Knockbreda, Forge, Bethlehem, Holy Rosary and St Bernards), we provide opportunities for rest, relaxation and soothing activitites e.g. art, cookery, opportunities for free play.

-Once energy levels rise again, we may access Rosetta Primary School’s playground, playing fields and/or main hall for indoor and outdoor play sessions.
+Once energy levels rise again, we have the wonderful Ormeau Park and the Play Park right on our doorstep!
+Children also have the area immediately outside to have endless hours of fun in the fresh air.
 Circle times, news groups and discussion sessions are introduced as the children adjust to the new pace of combining nursery school with after nursery care.

 Above all, we ensure all the children have every opportunity to unwind and relax after a busy day at nursery school!

-Whilst art and craft and lots of imaginative play are always firm favourites in our Kids Club, we are very focused on delivering a fun programme which is led by the children in our care.
+Whilst art and craft and lots of imaginative play are always firm favourites, we are very focused on delivering a fun programme which is led by the children in our care.

 Our flexible plans always take into consideration the children’s particular interests at any given time.
-Some of our varied activities include baking, keeping fit, dance, knitting circle, team ideas provided by the children such as “The Apprentice”, science experiments, etc. We occasionally enjoy terms when we invite instructors to provide taster sessions in archery, tae-kwon-do, dance, zumba, judo etc.
+Some of our varied activities include baking, keeping fit, dance, knitting circle, team ideas provided by the children such as “The Apprentice”, science experiments, etc. We often invite instructors to provide taster sessions in archery, tae-kwon-do, dance, zumba, judo etc.

 During our summer weeks we get out an about as much as possible with trips to a variety of places which, in the past, have included: Crawfordsburn beach and forest park, Armagh Planetarium, W5, the cinema, Lady Dixon Park, Ormeau and Cherryvale Park, Ulster Museum, The Ark Farm, Streamvale Farm, Botanic Gardens, Belvoir Park Forest, Dundonald Ice Bowl, Indiana Land, Bowling, Pirate Golf, Helensbay, Holywood, Bangor, Seaforde, Carnfunnock, Mountstewart etc.